rasachdev/data146/project5part2.md

 Next, a random forest was performed to produce the best results.
 The number of estimators (or trees) to 100, 500, 1000, and 5000 with specifications is most likely to return the best model.
 The training and testing score for 100 trees was 0.7972005 and 0.4997559, respectively.
 The training and testing score for 500 trees was 0.7972005 and 0.4904831, respectively.
 The training and testing score for 1000 trees was 0.7972005 and 0.4982918, respectively.
 The training and testing score for 1000 trees was 0.7972005 and 0.4953636, respectively.

 ## 5. Recoding Wealth Class 2 & 3
 With the previous steps done again, there was a difference from before with recoding the wealth classes 2 and 3 into a single outcome.
 I redid all of the previous models to see the results with the recoding.

-KNN: .
-Logistic Regression: .
-Random Forest: .
+The KNN testing score for the recoding was 0.50093 .
+And when adding the distance weight, the testing score was 0.46015.
+The testing score for the recoding was overall was lower than before with wealth class 2 and 3 split.
+Also when adding the distance weight, the testing score was lower than without the distance weight.

+For the logistic regression: .

+With the random forest: .

 ## 6. Result Analysis